royaltm/node-murmurhash-native/README.md

 ### Serializable state

 The incremental MurmurHash instances may be serialized and later deserialized.
-Also it's possible to copy hasher's internal state onto another.
+One may also copy a hasher's internal state onto another.
 This way the hasher can be re-used to calculate a hash of some data with already known prefix.

 ```js